jonasnick/secp256k1-zkp/src/modules/thresholdsig/threshold.md

     y_i = sum_j L_j * y_i,j                              (1)

-with the sum taken any subset of `k` or more signers.
+with the sum taken over any subset of `k` or more signers.
 The coefficients `L_j` depend on the subset chosen, but the shards and total key do not.
 The details of determining these coefficients are given in the next section.

 Second, `secp256k1_thresholdsig_keysplit` outputs a set of _public coefficients_,
-which are curvepoints `P_n` satisfying
+which are curvepoints `P_i,n` satisfying

-    y_i,j*G = sum_{n=0}^{k-1} j^n * P_n                    (2)
+    y_i,j*G = sum_{n=0}^{k-1} P_i,n * j^n                     (2)

 This is equation `(*)` from [3].
 What `secp256k1_thresholdsig_verify_shard` does
-is to check this equation for the shard `y_i,j` that signer `j` has possession of, and also uses the equation to compute
+is to check this equation for the shard `y_i,j` that signer `j` has possession of, and also uses equation (2) to compute public shards for all signers

     Z_j = sum_i y_i,j*G                                  (3)

-That is, `secp256k1_thresholdsig_verify_shard` computes the public key equivalent of all signers' shards of all signers keys, checks that the caller's private shards are consistent with the computed public shards, and then sums them up.
+That is, `secp256k1_thresholdsig_verify_shard` computes the public key equivalent of all signers' shards of all signers keys, checks that the caller `j`'s private shards are consistent with the computed public shard `Z_j`.

-Assuming all signers see the same set of coefficents `P_n`, they will all compute the same set of points `Z_j`.
+Assuming all signers see the same set of coefficents `P_i,n`, they will all compute the same set of points `Z_j` for all `j`.
 Signer `j` will find that the sum of her private shards is the discrete logarithm of `Z_j`, and that in general

     P = sum_j L_j * Z_j                                  (4)